 At the close of the tournament, we asked you what you'd like to see for Starch Madness 2021.
 Among the many suggestions, this one from @badseed1980 stood out to me: "Next year, can we do pasta sauces/dishes?
 How would cacio e pepe fare against al limone?
 Would bolognese beat out amatriciana?
 Vongole versus con le sarde?"
 I loved the idea, and was determined to make it happen, nation-wide bucatini shortage be damned.

 So over the past few months, we've been working hard to bring you this year's saucy edition of Starch Madness.
 That meant developing 20 new pasta recipes to fill out the field of 64 (because a March Madness-inspired bracket with anything less is weak-sauce), as well as re-testing and re-shooting a bunch of our existing pasta content.
-You can find all 64 competing pasta recipes here and the bracket itself is a thing of beauty, with design inspired by Italian dried pasta packaging.
 Along with the same voting setup as last year, you'll want to stay tuned to our Serious Eats Instagram account for a bunch of fun and exciting pasta content from some of our favorite pasta experts from Italy, Canada, and here in the States.
 The Big Al Dente is bigger and better this year, and we can't wait to kick things off.
 Need a refresher on the whole tournament?
 We've got you covered.
 Here's everything you need to know before the opening round of Starch Madness.